dunndealpro/project-1-Blackjack/README.md

     - If the dealer does get **Blackjack** and the player does not have **Blackjack** or **insurance**, the hand is over the player's wager is lost
         - If player has **Blackjack** it is a tie or a draw.  original wager is given back to the player

-*rules have been summarized from https://bicyclecards.com/how-to-play/blackjack/
+*Rules have been summarized from https://bicyclecards.com/how-to-play/blackjack/

 ## Screen Shots